 BACC bookends Siam, Bangkok’s premier shopping district.
 Malls line the road, with Siam Discovery and Siam Center offering the most in terms of fashion-forward Thai design.
 Don’t forget to cross the street to the warren of alleys that make up for Siam Square, where Bangkok’s art school students and up-and-coming designers have set up indie boutiques and boba tea shops.
 When your legs start to ache, book yourself a private onsen session at the luxurious Panpuri Spa in Gaysorn Village.

-Come sunset, take an elevator to the top of the MahaNakhon tower, Thailand’s tallest skyscraper and home to its highest observation deck.
+Come sunset, visit one of the many night markets scattered around the city or take an elevator to the top of the MahaNakhon tower, Thailand’s tallest skyscraper and home to its highest observation deck.
 Thrill-seekers should shuffle around its glass-floored skywalk on the 78th floor, while the rest of us opt for excellent cocktails and pan-Asian fine dining at the sky bar two floors below.

 Sample Day 3: Day trip from Bangkok to Ayuthaya

 About two hours from Bangkok, the ancient temple-studded capital of Ayuthaya makes for a great day away from the city.
 Leave your hotel early (your Journy trip designer can advise on transportation options) to arrive before the afternoon heat sets in.
 Rent a tuk-tuk to explore the crumbling ruins of Wat Chaiwatthanaram and the gigantic reclining Buddha at Wat Lokayasutharam.
 Skip the elephant riding tours—for obvious reasons.
+Opt to visit one of the few elephant sanctuaries when you arrive in Phuket or Chiang Mai.
 You’ll find plenty of options for a simple lunch along the river (better yet, vendors will likely find you first)—but Summer House and the restaurant at boutique hotel Sala Ayutthaya are much more atmospheric.

 Stop #2: Chiang Mai